 3. Use the latest, most powerful tools

-These are some of our favorite tools for segmenting bones from CT: Split Mask and Smart Fill.
-If you are dealing with scans with osteoarthritic patients, and Region Growing is not enough to separate the two bones, Split Mask is ideal for separating the two bones in a joint in just a few clicks.
-Then, if you want to obtain filled bone masks, use the brand new Smart Fill tool to fill up the bone much faster than with previous tools.
+Split Mask and Smart Fill are some of our favorite tools for segmenting bones from CT.
+If you are dealing with scans of osteoarthritic patients and Region Growing is not enough to separate the two bones, Split Mask is ideal for separating the two bones in a joint in just a few clicks.
+Then, if you want to obtain filled bone masks, use the Smart Fill tool to fill up the bone much faster than with previous tools.
 Combined, these two tools can save you many minutes per scan.
-If you are working on 4D CT data of the heart, you will be happy to know that you can now import 4D CT scans into Mimics, and that you can easily copy-paste masks between phases to immediately obtain an initial segmentation of that next frame.
-Or, use the 4D CT Heart tool to segment all phases of the cardiac cycle in one go
+If you are working on 4D CT data of the heart, you will be happy to know that you can import 4D CT scans into Mimics and easily copy-paste masks between phases to immediately obtain an initial segmentation of that next frame.
+Or, use the 4D CT Heart tool to segment all phases of the cardiac cycle in one go.

 4. Get proper training

-We cannot stress enough how much time you might be able to save on your project(s) with the proper training for the type of work that you do.
-The Mimics Innovation Suite is a toolbox that can sometimes be daunting to get started with (although the new user interface of Mimics 21 will certainly help!).
+We cannot stress enough how much time you might be able to save on your projects with the proper training for the type of work that you do.
+The Mimics Innovation Suite is a toolbox that can sometimes be daunting to get started with.
 Look here to find Mimics Innovation Courses near you, or order an on-site training to get customized training.

 On this site, via email, and at events throughout the world.
 We release new versions of the Mimics Innovation Suite every year, and each release always contains improvements in segmentation.
 Furthermore, we also regularly offer customers the opportunity to try out new tools before they are officially released.